Policy Plan

 • Use the Attorney General's office to track and publicly report recidivism rates by county, program, and crime type.

-• Establish a "Justice Performance Dashboard" for transparent tracking of outcomes.
-This can be modeled on similar proven programs in Texas and North Dakota.
+• Establish a "Justice Performance Dashboard" for transparent tracking of outcomes — modeled on similar proven programs in Texas and North Dakota.

 Donate Now